LBA 438 - Seminar in Liberal Arts

 Guidelines for LBA 438 are available HERE.

-Zona Ascensio, Double Major, Liberal Arts (Fields: Anthropology and Social Philosophy) and Spanish
+Zona Ascensio, Double Major, Liberal Arts (Fields: Anthropology and Social Philosophy)

 "Cross-Cultural Curing: The Role of Traditional Medicine in the Yucatan and What Western Medicine Can Learn"